Anithasadhanala/google_search_clone/README.md

 # V1.0.0
-This is an initial version of the Google search clone
+This is a website that google search and is an initial version of the Google search clone

 # Must Know About